-Based on the current existing data, 3-methylbutyraldehyde does not present a concern for genotoxicity.
+Based on the current existing data, 2-methylbutyraldehyde does not present a concern for genotoxicity.

 11.1.1.1.
 Risk assessment.
-3-Methylbutyraldehyde has been evaluated in 2 separate Ames study that were not conducted according to OECD guidelines.
-These studies also used a limited number of strains and were concluded to be negative for mutagenicity (ECHA, 2011b).
-There are limited studies assessing the mutagenic activity of 3-methylbutyraldehyde; however, read-across can be made to n-pentanal (CAS # 110-62-3; see Section VI).
-The mutagenic activity of n-pentanal has been evaluated in a bacterial reverse mutation assay conducted in accordance with OECD TG 471 using the standard preincubation method.
-Salmonella typhimurium strains TA97, TA98, TA100, and TA1535 were treated with 3-methylbutyraldehyde in dimethyl sulfoxide (DMSO) at concentrations up to 2000 $\mu$ g/plate.
+There are no studies assessing the mutagenic activity of 2-methylbutyraldehyde; however, read-across can be made to 3-methylbutyraldehyde (CAS # 590-86-3; see Section VI).
+The mutagenic activity of 3-methylbutyraldehyde has been evaluated in a bacterial reverse mutation assay conducted in accordance with OECD TG 471 using the standard preincubation method.
+Salmonella typhimurium strains TA97, TA98, TA100, and TA1535 were treated with 3-methylbutyraldehyde in dimethyl sulfoxide (DMSO) at concentrations up to 2000 μg/plate.
 No increases in the mean number of revertant colonies were observed at any tested concentration in the presence or absence of S9 (ECHA, 2011b).
-Under the conditions of the study, n-pentanal was not mutagenic in the Ames test, and this can be extended to 3-methylbutyraldehyde.
+Under the conditions of the study, 3-methylbutyraldehyde was not mutagenic in the Ames test, and this can be extended to 2-methylbutyraldehyde.

-The clastogenic activity of 3-methylbutyraldehyde was evaluated in an in vivo micronucleus test conducted in compliance with GLP regulations and in accordance with OECD TG 474.
-The test material was administered in DMSO intraperitoneally to groups of male NMRI mice.
-Doses of 25, 50, and 100 mg/kg body weight were administered.
-Mice from each dose level were euthanized after 24 and 48 h, and the bone marrow was extracted and examined for polychromatic erythrocytes.
+There are no studies assessing the clastogenic activity of 2-methylbutyraldehyde; however, read-across can be made to 3-methylbutyraldehyde (CAS # 590-86-3; see Section VI).
+The clastogenic activity of 3-methylbutyraldehyde was evaluated in an $in\ vivo$ micronucleus test conducted in compliance with GLP regulations and in accordance with OECD TG 474.
+The test material was administered in DMSO intraperitoneally to groups of male NMRI mice at doses of 25, 50, and 100 mg/kg body weight.
+Mice from each dose level were euthanized after 24 and 48 h, and the bone marrow was extracted and examined for polychromatic erythrocytes (PCEs).
+Mice at the high dose had normocyte/PCE ratios that were higher when compared to vehicle treatment.
+This was taken to indicate that exposure of the bone marrow was achieved.
 The test material did not induce a statistically significant increase in the incidence of micronucleated polychromatic erythrocytes in the bone marrow (ECHA, 2011b).
-Under the conditions of the study, 3-methylbutyraldehyde was considered to be not clastogenic in the in vivo micronucleus test.
+Under the conditions of the study, 3-methylbutyraldehyde was considered to be not clastogenic in the in vivo micronucleus test, and this can be extended to 2-methylbutyraldehyde.

-Based on the data available, 3-methylbutyraldehyde does not present a concern for genotoxic potential.
+Based on the data available, 3-methylbutyraldehyde does not present a concern for genotoxic potential, and this can be extended to 2-methylbutyraldehyde.